zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 **fileName**

 The name of the file that is the entry point for construction of the dataservice, relative to the application's `/lib` directory.
-For example, the `sample-app` value is a file name (`"helloWorld.js"`) without a path.
-So its typescript code is transpiled to javascript files that are placed into the `/lib` directory.
+For example, for the `sample-app` the `fileName` value is `"helloWorld.js"` - without a path.
+So its typescript code is transpiled to JavaScript files that are placed directly into the `/lib` directory.

 **routerFactory (Optional)**